nakamurau1/code-to-clipboard/README.md

 1. Right-click on a directory in the explorer.
 2. Select "Copy Directory Tree to Clipboard" from the context menu.
 3. The directory structure of the selected directory will be copied to the clipboard without file contents.

+### Open Related Files

+1. Right-click on a file in the explorer or have the file open in the editor.
+2. Select "Open Related Files" from the context menu.
+3. The extension will use the OpenAI API to identify files that are directly related to the current file (depth=1).
+4. All related files that exist in your project will be automatically opened in new editor tabs, allowing you to quickly explore code dependencies and references.

 ## Clipboard Format